flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteProvisioningArtifact
-### <p>Deletes the specified provisioning artifact (also known as a version) for the specified product.</p> <p>You cannot delete a provisioning artifact associated with a product that was shared with you.
-You cannot delete the last provisioning artifact for a product, because a product must have at least one provisioning artifact.</p>
+<blockquote><p>Deletes the specified provisioning artifact (also known as a version) for the specified product.</p> <p>You cannot delete a provisioning artifact associated with a product that was shared with you.
+You cannot delete the last provisioning artifact for a product, because a product must have at least one provisioning artifact.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_